-As the smallest national park in Alaska, Kenai Fjords National Park, surprisingly, attracts way too much attention.
-So much that one of only four presidents to visit all 50 states, former president Barack Obama took Kenai Fjords National Park tour during his presidency in 2015.
-If even the presidents of the U.S. chose the Kenai Fjords as one of his primary destination during his three-day-visit to Alaska, it makes us wonder what makes it so special.
+Although the smallest national park in Alaska, Kenai Fjords National Park attracts way too much attention.
+So much that one of only four presidents to visit all 50 states, former president Barack Obama explored Kenai Fjords National Park on a cruise during his presidency in 2015.
+If even the head of the state visited the area during his three-day trip to Alaska, it makes us wonder what makes it so special.

-How to Visit Kenai Fjords National Park: Major Marine Tours
+How to Visit and Cruise Kenai Fjords National Park

-Getting a tour boat is a piece of cake.
-Big companies such as Major Marine Tours, Kenai Fjords Tours and Alaska Fjords Charters offer half-day to full-day tours.
+Getting on a tour boat is a piece of cake.
+Big companies, such as Major Marine Tours, Kenai Fjords Tours, and Alaska Fjords Charters offer half and full-day tours.
 Most of the cruises are available from mid-May until mid-September.
-The boats usually depart form Seward or Whittier, small towns in southern Alaska settled approximately one-hour drive from each other.
+The boats usually depart from Seward or Whittier, small towns in southern Alaska, nestled approximately one hour from each other.

 The Second Largest Earthquake in World History

-Lasting four minutes and thirty eight seconds, the magnitude 9.2 megathrust earthquake became the most devastating earthquake in North America.
-It is also known as the second largest earthquake in the world.
-Ground fissures, soil liquefaction, landslides, and collapses of the damaged buildings followed the earthquake causing the further damage and casualties.
+The magnitude 9.2 megathrust earthquake lasted 4 minutes 38 seconds, becoming the most devastating earthquake in North America and the second largest earthquake in the world.
+Earth fissures, soil liquefaction, landslides, and collapses of the damaged buildings followed the quake, causing more damages and casualties.

 Kenai Fjords National Park had its own share of devastation.
-Induced by the Great Alaskan Earthquake, underwater landslides created tsunamis that hit coastal areas, reshaping the surface and bringing the irreparable damage.
+Affected by the Great Alaskan Earthquake, underwater landslides created tsunamis that hit the coastal areas, reshaping the surface and bringing the irreparable damage.
 Even today some areas of Kenai Fjords National Park still carry the prominent marks of the earthquake.

 Strategic Point during World War II

-Having most of the bases located in the coastal areas of the state, Resurrection Bay, due to its ice-free waters all year long, assumed a pivotal role in transporting the military reinforcement and supplying U.S. bases with ammunition and food in case of the Japanese attacks.
+Having most of the bases located in the coastal areas of the state, Resurrection Bay, due to its ice-free waters all year long, assumed a pivotal role in transporting the military reinforcement and supplying U.S. bases with ammunition and food in case the Japanese would have attacked.

 Despite its harsh terrain and unpredictable weather, Kenai Fjords National Park is home to diverse array of plants and animals.
 Bears, beavers, mountain goats, coyotes, moose, and gray wolfs thrive on the land of this part of Alaska.
-Simultaneously, sea otters, sea lions, whales, porpoises, and harbor seals call the colds waters of the park their home.
-Numerous birds, up to 191 species, also dwell on the territory of the Kenai Fjords National Park.
+Sea otters, sea lions, whales, porpoises, and harbor seals dwell in the cold waters near the shore.
+Up to 191 species of birds fly over and nest on the territory of the Kenai Fjords National Park.

-Watching the wildlife is always an unforeseeable experience.
-You never know whether or when the animals and birds appear.
-During our half-day boat tour we were fortunate to observe horned puffins.
-Cozily lined up on small ledges of the huge mountains, these tiny birds reminded colorful toys lost at the sea.
-Looking a lot like penguins, the puffins have actually not a lot in common with their southern doubles.
-Still, regardless of their origins, watching these large-headed creatures with brightly colored beaks was a sheer pleasure.
+Cozily lined up on small ledges of the huge mountains, these tiny birds reminded of colorful toys or tiny penguins.
+Yet despite looking a lot like the flightless seabirds, the puffins have very little in common with their southern doubles.
+Nevertheless, watching these large-headed creatures with brightly colored beaks was a sheer pleasure.

-Other birds, such as kittiwakes and bald eagles, frequently kept us company during the excursion.
+Other birds, such as kittiwakes and bald eagles, also kept us company.
 At some point, we even saw sea otters and harbor seals.
-Absorbed in their daily activities, they did not give too much attention to the cruising vessel in the near distance.
-Toward the end of our journey, peregrine falcons with their signature pointed wings and long tails rewarded us with their presence.
+Absorbed in their daily activities, they didn’t pay too much attention to the cruising vessel in the near distance.
+Toward the end of our journey, peregrine falcons with their signature pointed wings and long tails rewarded us with their graceful glides.